T&L 2900: VIR: Information Literacy for Instructors

 Never before in our history have we had such quick and easy access to seemingly unlimited information.
 Because of this, it's never been more important to improve our research skills.
 Lastly, this course discusses efficient ways to find the information you're seeking, helps you to evaluate that information to ensure its credibility, and gives you tips on how to clearly and responsibly communicate that information to others.

-HNT_Information Literacy for Instructors (PDF Document)
+Information Literacy for Instructors (Course at a Glance) (PDF Document)